serge0design/pimcore-custom-twig/docs/twig-tests.md

 ```

 twigTestIsNull\
-Check if item is null
+Check if item is of null

 ```
 {% if item is twigTestIsNull %}